hanyuanz2000/MOT16-VisualTracker/Readme.md

 ## How to Use MOT16-VisualTracker
+### Download Data
+To ensure that MOT16-VisualTracker operates smoothly, you will need to download specific datasets that are essential for both visualizations and evaluations:

+1. **Tracker Detection Results and Ground Truth Data**:
+   - Download the data from [this link](https://omnomnom.vision.rwth-aachen.de/data/TrackEval/data.zip).
+This zip file contains the formatted TXT files necessary for our metric evaluation, including tracker detection results and ground truth data.
+   - After downloading, extract the contents and place the `data` folder in the root directory of your working environment.
+This step is crucial as our tool references these files to generate evaluation metrics.

+2. **MOT16 Dataset**:
+   - Obtain the MOT16 training and testing data by downloading it from [MOTChallenge](https://motchallenge.net/data/MOT16.zip).
+This dataset is required for plotting the detection boxes on the video sequences.
+   - Once downloaded, extract the `MOT16` folder and place it directly under the root working directory of your project.

+By following these steps and organizing the data as described, you’ll have all the necessary files in place to start analyzing and visualizing object tracking performance with MOT16-VisualTracker.
+Make sure the paths in your project settings are configured to these directories to avoid any file-not-found errors during execution.

 ### Setting Up and Running the Application
 To begin using MOT16-VisualTracker, you'll need to install all necessary dependencies as specified in our `requirements.txt`.
 Once all dependencies are installed, you can launch the application by running the following command in your terminal: